 The popular style of dress, modified for the occasion, was characterized by a full skirted silhouette.
 The look included form fitting bodices paired with long hoop skirts of washable linen, cotton or wool atop shifts and form fitting corsets (stays).
 Stays were the rage or curse for women's wear during the Colonial era and were inset with unforgiving whalebone...a feature that could tend to restrict the movements and activities of the wearers.
 Little wonder why.
 (Its been recorded that ladies of the day were considered quite the 'loose woman' if not wearing their stays when out in public.)
 A Stomacher, a bit of inverted triangular fabric that held the front of the gown together, was also part of the overall dress presentation (The Stomacher was carried over from the European representation in women's clothing.)

 By 1750-1775, hoop skirts lost their voluminous appearance and panniers were added.
-Panniers were side-hoops that resembled a woman's hips.
+Panniers were side-hoops that resembled a woman's hip.
 They were also referred to as 'false hips'.

-The dress style for ladies continued to have emphasis on the narrow waist but, the bodice shifted to a low-necked gown trimmed with fabrics, lace ruffles, or a fichu tucked into the low neckline.The front of the skirt was open to feature a separate petticoat, which made up the ensemble.
+The dress style for ladies continued to have an emphasis on the narrow waist, but the bodice shifted to a low-necked gown trimmed with fabrics, lace ruffles, or a fichu tucked into the low neckline.The front of the skirt was open to feature a separate petticoat, which made up the ensemble.

 By the 1780s, a glimpse of delicate thread stockings held in place with ribbon-like garters, could be seen beneath ankle length skirts that were surprisingly entirely appropriate.